containerbuildsystem/atomic-reactor/docs/build_json.md

 - image: String, tag for built image
 - target_registries: List of strings, optional, registries where built image should be pushed
-- openshift_build_selflink: String, optional; link to the build that is being done (without the actual hostname/IP address)
 - prebuild_plugins: List of dicts, optional
   - List of plugins which are executed prior to build; order **matters**!
 First plugin pulls base image from the given registry (optional).
 The second